Copepods Through the Lens of Physics

 In this review paper, we will explore how copepods dominate in the pelagic water column by manipulating the physical properties of their environment to ensure not only their survival but also their prosperity.
 This essay will strive to explain the interactions between copepods and their surroundings and how copepods manipulate the latter to fulfill every aspect of their survival: protection, reproduction, sustenance, or navigation.

-Forces Acting on Copepods.
+Forces acting on copepods

 As we take a closer look at the numerous fascinating species of copepods, it is important to understand the forces that are acting upon them in their environment.
-The main forces discussed are inertial forces, viscous forces, shear forces, gravity, and drag force.
+The main forces discussed are inertial forces, viscous forces, shear forces, gravity, and force.

-Inertial forces:
+Inertial forces

 Inertial forces and momentum are very closely related concepts.
 In fluid mechanics, inertial forces work against any accelerating force – e.g., viscous forces –, either to keep a fluid or an object at rest, or to keep a fluid or an object’s momentum (Belhaj, 2023).
 For that reason, inertial forces are sometimes referred to as momentum forces.
 In other words, inertial forces are the forces that cause any object having a mass to resist to changes in its state of movement (Butto, 2021).

-Shear forces:
+Shear forces

 Shear forces, as their name implies, are opposite forces that create a shear stress (Alameer et al.).
 For example, the skin of an animal swimming in the water is subject to shear forces, since its body’s inertial forces are pushing the fish and its skin forward, while the friction from the contact with water is pulling its body backwards (see Figure 3).